htAlps/dmcs/README.md

 ## Components
 We want to explore the following in order of appearance

-• Arch Linux: because we control which components are in the OS
+• Arch Linux: for better OS component control and package management

-• Go (Golang): because it's one of my favorite languages with Haskell, Rust, and Ruby
+• Go (Golang): an obvious choice and because it's a favorite languages with Haskell, Rust, and C.

 • Docker: to model scalability